Blog/Ultimate Guide to French Press Coffee for Businesses/Why Businesses Upgrade from French Press Systems

 In my experience working with dozens of cafes and offices, the decision to upgrade typically stems from three pain points: throughput, consistency, and labor.
 A French press requires 4–5 minutes of steep time, precise manual control, and careful cleaning between batches.
 For a busy coffee shop serving 100+ customers per hour, this simply doesn't scale.
 Upgraded systems—like commercial espresso machines or batch brewers—can produce a consistent cup every 30–60 seconds with minimal operator intervention.

 According to a 2025 National Coffee Association report, 63% of specialty coffee shops have adopted automated brewing equipment to meet rising demand for espresso-based drinks.
 The trend is clear: businesses that prioritize speed and consistency are moving away from manual methods.
-For tips on perfecting your manual technique while you transition, see our guide on How to Make French Press Coffee Perfectly.
+For tips on perfecting your manual technique while you transition, see our guide on French Press Coffee Setup for Offices: A Complete Guide 2026.

 Why Businesses Upgrade from French Press Systems